 Apache Capital and Harrison Street, one of the leading investment management firms exclusively focused on alternative real assets, are to fund a landmark Build to Rent development – Holland Park – in central Glasgow.
 Demolition works have already started on-site, with completion due in March 2022.
 The scheme will be delivered and managed over a long-term by Moda Living.

 The site was purchased in October 2016 – and the transaction was one of the largest property deals to take place in Scotland after the Brexit result, marking a clear vote of confidence in the Scottish rental market.

-This investment is the fifth project in the Build to Rent joint venture between Apache Capital and Harrison Street.
+This investment in Holland Park is the fifth project in the Build to Rent joint venture between Apache Capital and Harrison Street.
 Apache, backed by UK insurer NFU Mutual, and Harrison Street, launched the JV to deliver high quality Build to Rent developments in core cities across the UK.
 Back in April 2020, the joint venture’s fourth project funded Moda’s Edinburgh Build to Rent scheme.

 “Alternative residential sectors such as Build to Rent were already seeing increased interest from institutional investors prior to the pandemic thanks to compelling market fundamentals and the promise of liability matching income streams with defensive, counter-cyclical qualities.

 “Covid-19 has further demonstrated the resilience of Build to Rent as an asset class, while we continue to outperform expectations at Angel Gardens in Manchester, our flagship UK Build to Rent development with Moda Living.